Connectom Networking and Innovation Fund

 Prof. Dr. Bernd Freisleben, Philipps-Universität Marburg, Mathematics/Computer Science

-The COVID pandemic has revealed the flaws of health systems worldwide and the immense pressure physicians are exposed to.
-In addition, the WHO estimates a shortage of 12.9 million healthcare workers by 2035.
-The virtual doc project aims to support healthcare workers by applying advanced sensor technologies and state-of-the-art artificial intelligence (AI) methods.
-The virtual doc performs various medical tasks with a patient in an intelligent examination cabin.
-The cabin sensors measure non-invasive parameters (e.g., BMI, heart rate, pulse) and the computational infrastructure records the medical history of the patient interactively in order to avoid invasive measurements.
-The clinical parameters are made available to physicians, including advanced disease predictions based on machine learning models for defined (or yet unknown) disease patterns (e.g., diabetes mellitus type 2 (T2DM)).
-In this way, the virtual doc can relieve the medical staff from performing these tasks, such that capacities for treatment, emergencies, and care are created.
-With this project proposal, we plan to expand our existing prototype of the virtual doc with further sensors and analysis modules and eliminate potential sources of error.
-We also aim to strengthen our collaboration in this multi-faceted project by including further research groups and their expertise in the development of the virtual doc.
-The extent to which such a preliminary AI-based examination is useful and accepted by the population will be investigated in parallel with the help of a survey (cooperation with Prof. Dr. Michael Leyer, School of Business and Economics, Uni Marburg) and on-site testing using a twin-cabin at Bochum University Hospital (cooperation with Prof. Dr. Ali Canbay, UK RUB).
+The COVID pandemic has exposed the weaknesses of healthcare systems worldwide and the immense pressure doctors are under.
+In addition, the WHO estimates that there will be a shortage of 12.9 million healthcare professionals by 2035.
+The Virtual Doc project aims to support medical staff through the use of advanced sensor technologies and state-of-the-art artificial intelligence (AI) methods.
+The virtual doctor performs various medical tasks on a patient in an intelligent examination cubicle.
+The sensors in the cabin measure non-invasive parameters (e.g. BMI, heart rate, pulse) and the computer infrastructure interactively records the patient’s medical history to avoid invasive measurements.
+Clinical parameters are made available to physicians, including advanced disease predictions based on machine learning models for specific (or as yet unknown) conditions (e.g. type 2 diabetes mellitus (T2DM)).
+In this way, the virtual doctor can relieve medical staff of these tasks, freeing up capacity for treatment, emergencies and care.
+With this project proposal, we want to expand our existing prototype of the virtual doctor with additional sensors and analysis modules and eliminate potential sources of error.
+We also want to strengthen collaboration in this multi-faceted project by involving other research groups and their expertise in the development of the virtual doctor.
+The extent to which such an AI-supported preliminary examination makes sense and is accepted by the population will be investigated in parallel with the help of a survey (cooperation with Prof Dr Michael Leyer, Department of Economics, University of Marburg) and an on-site test in a double cabin at Bochum University Hospital (cooperation with Prof Dr Ali Canbay, UK RUB).

 Prof. Dr. Kawa Nazemi, Hochschule Darmstadt, Department of Computer Sciences